-Consumption of Cannabinoids by combustion or vaporising has the advantage of being the fastest absorption method.
+Consumption of Cannabinoids by combustion or vaporizing has the advantage of being the fastest absorption method.

-Within seconds of the smoke/vapour hitting the lungs, the chemicals contained within are circulating the bloodstream interacting with CB receptors all over the body and brain.
+Within seconds of the smoke/vapor hitting the lungs, the chemicals contained within are circulating the bloodstream interacting with CB receptors all over the body and brain.

-This means of ingestion also maximises the effects of individual Cannabinoids by being absorbed directly into the blood and not having to be metabolised via the liver thus lessening the effects and delaying the onset as a result of the first-pass effect.
+This means of ingestion also maximizes the effects of individual Cannabinoids by being absorbed directly into the blood and not having to be metabolized via the liver thus lessening the effects and delaying the onset as a result of the first-pass effect.

 Seed companies are scrambling to produce Hemp and Cannabis flowers rich in CBD and other currently legal Cannabinoids that are also less than 0.2 THC.
 (The current European and UK legal limit)

-Unfortunately, however, the draconian laws in the UK mean that you couldn’t legally grow those seeds or any other genetics regardless of how low the THC content.
+Unfortunately, however, the draconian laws in the UK mean that you couldn’t legally grow those seeds or any other genetics regardless of how low the THC content is.
 This is because it is illegal to grow any genus of Cannabis without a license from the Home Office in the UK.

-Another interesting development in the legal Cannabinoid combustibles market is CBD Hash, which is derived from Hemp with added Cannabis Terpenes and has an average CBD content of 5% and trace to 0.1% of other Cannabinoids like CBC, CBG, and THC.
+Another interesting development in the legal Cannabinoid combustibles market is CBD Hash, which is derived from Hemp with added Cannabis Terpenes and has an average CBD content of 5% and is traced to 0.1% of other Cannabinoids like CBC, CBG, and THC.